slazyslother/Error-Handling-Logging-and-Testing-in-Web-Application/README.md

 ## Implementation

 - __Error Handling Mechanisms__: Implement error handling logic to catch and handle exceptions, errors, and unexpected behavior gracefully.
 Use appropriate error codes, messages, and context information.
-- __Logging Integration__: Integrate a logging library (e.g., Log4cpp, Boost.Log) into the application codebase.
+- __Logging Integration__: Integrate a logging library into the application codebase.
 Configure loggers to capture errors, warnings, debug information, and custom log messages.
 - __Monitoring Tool Integration__: Configure the monitoring tool to receive alerts and notifications for critical errors.
 Set up thresholds, triggers, and escalation policies to ensure timely response and resolution.
 - __Error Response Formats__: Define standardized error response formats with clear error codes, messages, details, and HTTP status codes.
 Ensure consistency across all error responses.